Deacon Tony reflects: Twenty-Third Sunday in Ordinary Time

 • Father Jean-Patrice that he makes a full recovery.

-Deacon Tony reflects: Fourteenth Sunday in Ordinary Time
+Deacon Tony reflects: Twenty-Fifth Sunday in Ordinary Time

 Further Reading